Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 Your subconscious is always learning, especially through observation.
 In fact, when you watch a confident speaker, your mirror neurons fire as if you’re experiencing it yourself.

-Then, when you try physically matching that speaker’s rhythm, tone, or body language, you deepen that learning in a way your logical mind alone can’t access.
+Then, when you try physically matching that speaker’s rhythm, tone, or body language, you deepen that learning in a way your logical mind alone cannot access.

 What to do: